Skip to main content

 Image of the "breakpoint split view" which examines the breakpoints of a structural variant, e.g. an interchromosomal translocation, and connects supporting reads (black splines) and the variant call itself (green thicker line, with feet indicating directionality)

-A hypo-methylated CpG island shown using the MM tag with nanopore reads
+A methylated and unmethylated CpG island shown using the MM tag with nanopore reads on the COLO829 (melanoma) cancer cell line.
+This dataset (live link)